DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 #### Direct3D12/Vulkan backend
 Default buffers are allocated in GPU-only accessible memory, so the data cannot be written directly.
-To perform the operation, the engine first allocates temporary storage in a CPU-visible memory, copies the data to this temporary storage and then issues GPU command to copy the data from the storage to the final destination.
+To perform the operation, the engine first allocates a temporary storage in a CPU-visible memory, copies the data to this temporary storage and then issues GPU command to copy the data from the storage to the final destination.
 It also performs necessary resource state transitions (such as shader resource -> copy destination).